Actinic keratoses are flat, scaly areas that develop on skin damaged by ultraviolet (UV) light from the sun.

 - Actinic keratoses tend to occur on sun-exposed areas such as your face, ears, scalp, forehead, hands and legs.

 - Actinic keratoses are most common in people with fair skin or those who have worked outdoors for long periods without skin protection.

-What are the causes of actinic keratoses?
+What causes actinic keratoses?

 What is the treatment for actinic keratoses?

-The aim of treatment is to remove these abnormal skin cells to prevent them becoming skin cancers.
+The aim of treatment is to remove the abnormal skin cells to prevent them becoming skin cancers.
 New skin then forms from deeper cells that have escaped sun damage.